Updated: Jun 26

 The two important parts of the construction financial statement are the Balance Sheet and Profit & Loss account.
-Without the preparation of these two entities the financial statement cannot be reported, even the readers of the statement are not able to clearly understand the construction company’s position.
-Hence, a due regard is to be given by every company in the preparation of the two.
+Without the preparation of these two entities, the financial statement cannot be reported, and even the readers of the statement are not able to clearly understand the construction company’s position.
+Hence, due regard is to be given by every company in the preparation of the two.
 However, people don’t understand them very clearly and notice problems in distinguishing the two terms.

 Time frame: Financial condition on a certain date

 Information disclosed: Assets, liabilities, and capital of shareholders

 The sequence of preparation: It is prepared after the preparation of the Profit & Loss Account

 Meaning: Account that shows the company's revenue and expenses over a period of time